-Clayton State University prohibits the possession or consumption of Alcoholic beverages on the Clayton State University Campus or any area affiliated with Clayton State University is prohibited.
-Exceptions to the policy of no alcohol on campus may from time to time be permitted at the discretion of the president, and there are other limited exceptions to this policy within the Clayton Station Apartments by those over the age of 21.
+Clayton State University generally prohibits the possession or consumption of Alcoholic beverages on the Clayton State University Campus or any area affiliated with Clayton State University.
+Exceptions to the policy of prohibited alcohol on campus may from time to time be permitted at the discretion of the University President, and limited exceptions to this policy within the Laker Village Apartments by those over the age of 21 (listed at the end of this section of the handbook).

-- 1. Possession of alcoholic beverages on the Clayton State University campus or any area affiliated with Clayton State University is prohibited. - Consumption of alcoholic beverages on the Clayton State University campus or any area affiliated with Clayton State University is prohibited. - 3.
-Furnishing of alcoholic beverages on the Clayton State University campus or any area affiliated with Clayton State University is prohibited. - 4.
-Possession of illegal drugs (without a valid medical prescription) controlled by federal or Georgia law is prohibited.

-- 5. Possession of drug related paraphernalia on the Clayton State University campus or any area affiliated with Clayton State University is prohibited. - 6.
-Use of illegal drugs (without a valid medial prescription) controlled by federal or Georgia law is prohibited. - 7.
-The manufacture or attempt to manufacture, sale or intent to sell or deliver any illegal substance controlled by federal or Georgia law is prohibited. - 8.
-Public intoxication is prohibited. - 9.
+- Possession and/or consumption of alcoholic beverages where prohibited on the Clayton State University campus or other areas affiliated with Clayton State University is prohibited. - 2.
+Furnishing of alcoholic beverages on the Clayton State University campus or any area affiliated with Clayton State University is prohibited. - 3.
+Possession and/or use of illegal drugs (without a valid medical prescription) controlled by federal or Georgia law is prohibited. - 4.
+Possession of drug related paraphernalia on the Clayton State University campus or any area affiliated with Clayton State University is prohibited. - 5.
+The manufacture or attempt to manufacture, sale or intent to sell or deliver any illegal substance controlled by federal or Georgia law is prohibited. - 6.
+Public intoxication is prohibited. - 7.
 Driving under the influence of alcohol or illegal drugs is prohibited.